MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraPresetThirdPerson.md

 ### Understanding the third person camera

-When making third person camera games and experiences, you will have the option to use and customize 2 presets:
+When making third person camera games and experiences, you will have the option to use and customize two presets:

 - Follow orbit - This preset allows the third person camera to have its pivot point adjusted.